adoxa/ansicon/readme.txt

 	3	Above, plus log functions that are hooked
 	4	Log console output (add to any of the above)
-	8	Append to the existing file (add to any of the above)
+	8	Append to the existing file (add to any of the above) 16	Log all imported modules (add to any of the above)

     The log option will not work with `-p'; set the environment variable ANSICON_LOG instead.
 The variable is only read once when a new process